vidbina/landing-page-templates/CONTRIBUTING.md

 Prior to contributing, please examine the [Code of Conduct][coc] to honor these at all times.

+## Formatting source

+- Run `npx standard --fix JAVASCRIPT_FILE` for every JS file that has been added or modified

 ## Update Screenshots

 The table below provides the details for the screenshots which are to be